Mike Vaughan Cycles Cyclescheme

-We’ve been dealing with Cyclescheme for over 10 years, yet this is one of the several schemes we work with; including Bike2Work and Halfords Schemes.
+We’ve been dealing with Cyclescheme for over 15 years, yet this is one of the several schemes we work with.
 We also supply bikes to employees of various NHS Trusts through SME HCI.
 We have recently partnered with Green Commute Initiative who are the cycle to work scheme without a £1000 limit.
-Since we’ve been live with Cyclescheme, we’ve supplied £2million worth of bikes and accessories to thousands of customers in the area.
+Since we’ve been live with Cyclescheme, we’ve supplied £3million worth of bikes and accessories to thousands of customers in the area.

 So what is a Cycle to Work Scheme?

 Taken from the Department for Transport Website, here’s a brief overview: